danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 end
 ```

-While the same concepts are being tested, it takes effort to understand what’s actually being tested.
-It’s not *terrible*, especially for developers familiar with Capybara, but it’s clearly written for the machine, not the human.
-You have to *parse* the `let`, `within`, `all`, and `find` blocks to reconstruct what’s going on.
+While the same concepts are being tested, it takes effort to understand what's actually being tested.
+It's not *terrible*, especially for developers familiar with Capybara, but it's clearly written for the machine, not the human.
+You have to *parse* the `let`, `within`, `all`, and `find` blocks to reconstruct what's going on.
 The intent: "show book details and reviews", is buried inside DOM selectors and test helpers.

 This is where Cucumber shines.
 Instead of encoding all the implementation detail in the test body, Cucumber pushes that detail down into step definitions.
-The result is a high-level test that reads like documentation, which is ideal for stakeholders, QA, and even your future self.
+The result is a high-level test that reads like documentation.

 <aside class="markdown-aside">
-It is possible to make RSpec system tests more readable using custom matchers, [page objects](https://martinfowler.com/bliki/PageObject.html), or helper methods.
+It is possible to make RSpec system tests more readable using custom matchers, <a class="markdown-link" href="https://martinfowler.com/bliki/PageObject.html">page objects</a>, or helper methods.
 But these strategies can also add complexity or hide detail in other files.
 Cucumber, on the other hand, embraces the separation between intent and implementation from the start.
 </aside>

 And the best part?
-You don’t have to throw out your existing Capybara setup to adopt it.
-Cucumber doesn’t replace Capybara, it wraps around it.
+You don't have to throw out your existing Capybara setup to adopt it.
+Cucumber doesn't replace Capybara, it wraps around it.
 The same drivers, selectors, and test helpers still apply.
 You're just giving your tests a better top layer.

 ## Setting Up Cucumber

-In this section, we’ll walk through setting up Cucumber in an existing Rails project.
+In this section, we'll walk through setting up Cucumber in an existing Rails project.
 We'll configure Cucumber to work with Capybara, Cuprite (for headless JavaScript testing), FactoryBot, Devise, and DatabaseCleaner.

 ### Installation

 Start by updating the project's `Gemfile` under the `:test` group.
-Note that we’re opting for `cuprite` instead of the default `selenium-webdriver`:
+Note that we're opting for `cuprite` instead of the default `selenium-webdriver`:

 ```ruby
 group :test do